Congenital

 Among patients who undergo surgery, more than 50% may require reoperation within 8 to 10 years after the initial surgery.

-Recurrence Cases in Congenital eyelid drooping Surgery
+Recurrence Cases in Congenital Eyelid Drooping Surgery

 Patients with congenital ptosis treated at our clinic are often those who have had unsuccessful surgeries or recurrences at other hospitals.
 There is a high likelihood of improvement with additional surgery if a recurrence occurs.